kenken64/EduTech-game-workshop/README.md

     self.enemy1 = transform.scale(self.enemy1, (40, 40))
     self.screen.blit(self.enemy1, (318, 270))
 ```
 6. Let's continue editing the spaceinvader.py source file.
-Under if block of the main screen lets implement all the reset function to initialize all the object and values to the original state.
+Under if block of the main screen let's implement all the reset functions to initialize all the object and values to the original state.

 ```python
 def reset(self, score, lives, newGame=False):